Skip to main content

 415 Exploring Italian and Culture

 This elective is an exploratory course that is designed to expose students to basic Italian vocabulary and grammatical structures.
 In addition, the course offers insight into Italian culture and traditions.
-It will prepare students for college credit Italian electives that are offered in grades 9-12.
+It will prepare students for college credit Italian electives that are offered in grades 10-12.

 ITA 100 Italian Language and Culture I (HVCC)

-PREREQUISITE: Students in grade 10 and enrolled in Spanish 2 or French 2 may take this course.
+Prerequisite: Students in grade 10 and enrolled in Spanish 2 or French 2 may take this course.

 This preliminary course is designed to introduce students to basic Italian vocabulary and grammatical structures.
 In addition, the course offers insight into Italian culture and traditions.
 You will enhance your language study by using web-based learning games.
 Students can earn 3 college credits.